-An important part of press releases is the search engine optimization.
+An important part of press releases is search engine optimization.
 Make sure that you know how to optimize your release for search engines.
 On the web, you can find many sites but to opt best free press release sites, you will have to do some research.

-When it comes to keywords, use only relevant one.
+When it comes to keywords, use only relevant ones.
 Remember that keyword helps your content to rank on the search engine result pages (SERPs).